 Question: Is there a lunch room available?
 Any microwaves or fridges for students?

-There is a lunchroom for the SCIL staff (UG46) but is unavailable to students during SCIL's lunch hour (12-1); the microwave may be used by students but the fridge may not; there is a refrigerator and microwave in the Clinical student workshop/lab that may be used by fellow students if necessary.
+There is a lunchroom for the SCIL staff (UG46) that is unavailable to students during SCIL's lunch hour (12-1); the microwave may be used by students but the fridge may not; there is a refrigerator and microwave in the Clinical student workshop/lab that may be used by fellow students if necessary.
 The hospital also has a number of places to purchase food & drinks and to eat.
-See Amenities under the Sunnybrook page for more info.

 Question: Do I get a locker for storage?